 To step through the features covered in this tutorial:

 - Azure Defender must be enabled.
 You can try Azure Defender for free for 30 days.

 - You must be signed in with an account that has reader access to the policy compliance data (Security Reader is insufficient).
 The role of Global reader for the subscription will work.
 At a minimum, you'll need to have Resource Policy Contributor and Security Admin roles assigned.

 Assess your regulatory compliance

 The regulatory compliance dashboard shows your selected compliance standards with all their requirements, where supported requirements are mapped to applicable security assessments.
 The status of these assessments reflects your compliance with the standard.

 Use the regulatory compliance dashboard to help focus your attention on the gaps in compliance with your chosen standards and regulations.
 This focused view also enables you to continuously monitor your compliance over time within dynamic cloud and hybrid environments.

 From Security Center's menu, select Regulatory compliance.

-At the top of the screen is a dashboard with an overview of your compliance status with the set of supported compliance regulations.
+At the top of the screen, is a dashboard with an overview of your compliance status and the set of supported compliance regulations.
 You'll see your overall compliance score, and the number of passing vs. failing assessments associated with each standard.